VitRod/VisualBasicPictureViewerApp/README.md

 # VisualBasicPictureViewerApp
-Application in the language Visual Basic .NET that allow  to choose to make  backround and then choose any  picture  from the computer and  show it .
+Application in the language Visual Basic .NET that allows  to choose background and then choose any  picture  from the computer and  show it .

 ![](https://pbs.twimg.com/media/FVX3ABPWYAEeyFV?format=png&name=900x900)